-Interns will have opportunities to paticipate in new or ongoing research.
-Some current Psychology Department and hospital-based projects include Frailty in Lung Transplant, Psychosocial Characteristics among LVAD/ Heart Transplant Patients, Chronic Pain Management Program, Anti-Amyloid Treatment in Asymptomatic Alzheimer's Disease (A4 Study), and Mind and Brain Health Labs.
+Interns will have opportunities to participate in new or ongoing research.
+Some recent/current Psychology Department and hospital-based projects include Frailty in Lung Transplant, Psychosocial Characteristics among LVAD/ Heart Transplant Patients, Chronic Pain Management Program, and the Mind and Brain Health Labs.

 Professional Development Training

 Interns have the opportunity to attend Nebraska Medicine-sponsored conferences and seminars, Psychiatry Grand Rounds, Psychology Departmental Journal Club , and Psychology Training Didactics/ Discussion Group.
 Interns are also welcome to attend Neurological Sciences Grand Rounds and Neuropsychology Seminars when the topic is pertinent to their clinical health psychology training.

 Interns will be provided an office and a computer.